The Bankrate promise

 |Gender||Average number of accounts open|

-However, one area of disparity among cardholders of different genders is credit limits.
-The Federal Reserve Bank of Philadelphia found men have credit limits $1,323 higher than women, on average.
+Another area of disparity among cardholders of different genders is credit limits.
+The Federal Reserve Bank of Philadelphia found that men have credit limits roughly $1,700 higher than women on average — and that $1,323 of this can’t be explained by differences in demographic characteristics, geographies, income and credit scores.
 Experts suggested one reason for this discrepancy could be the lack of equal pay.

 While the ECOA also prohibits discrimination based on race or ethnicity, access to credit can vary widely between racial groups.
-While race itself doesn’t directly lower one’s score, Black and Hispanic consumers are more often impacted by financial burdens that can make it difficult for them to make on-time payments and maintain their creditworthiness.
-Factors like massive student loan debt, high interest rates on loans and living paycheck to paycheck are a few root causes.
-People of color are also more likely to be “credit invisible,” meaning to have no credit history at all.
+While race itself doesn’t directly lower one’s score, Black and Hispanic consumers are more likely to experience challenges accessing credit.
+People of color are also more likely to be “credit invisible,” meaning that they have no credit history at all.

-Here’s a look at how credit card membership varies from group to group, according to the Federal Reserve.
+Here’s a look at how credit card participation varies from group to group, according to the Federal Reserve.

 |Race/ethnicity||Share of adults with a credit card|

-Income plays a key role in an issuer’s decision because they tend to equate higher income with a greater likelihood that a cardholder will pay off their balance in full and that they will get their money back.
+Income also plays a key role in issuers’ decisions.
+That’s because they tend to equate higher income with a greater likelihood that a cardholder will pay off their balance in full (and that, therefore, they’ll get their money back).

 Here’s a look at the share of adults with a credit card in each income bracket, according to the Federal Reserve.